Larger than Life (song): Synopsis

-The video opens with a long pass of a spaceship over the top of the camera as a number of the band's past singles cycle through as if on a radio dial.
+The video opens with a long pass of a spaceship over the top of the camera as several of the band's past singles cycle through as if on a radio dial.
 At the same time, a clock turns to the year 3000.
 A robot, whose face is portrayed by Antonio Fargas, who played the driver in the "Everybody" video, awakens the band members from their sleep in pods on the ship.
-Each of the band members is subsequently featured in their own separate vignettes (Nick is with the robots, Kevin is the space fighter, Howie is with the dancers, Brian is fighting with a virus, and AJ retrieving boxes of information), while being shown together on a large stage doing a dance routine with backing dancers.
+Each of the band members is subsequently featured in their separate vignettes (Carter is with the robots, Kevin Richardson is the space fighter, Howie Dorough is with the dancers, Littrell is fighting with a virus, and McLean is retrieving boxes of information) while being shown together on a large stage doing a dance routine with backing dancers.
 A breakdown was added to the remix version of the song before the final choruses for the extended dance sequence that continues to the end of the song.
 The vignettes are intercut with the dance sequence following the breakdown.

 Reception

-The video holds a Guinness World Record for the 14th most expensive music video with estimated production costs of over $2,100,000 USD.
-John Hamilton of Idolator listed the video at number 3 on their 10 Best Music Videos from the ‘TRL’ Era, writing that, "Showing that they hadn’t lost the funk after all those slow-to-mid-tempo jams, the BSBs busted out this uplifting tribute to their fans, which served as the second single off 1999′s Millennium.
+John Hamilton of Idolator listed the video at number 3 on their 10 Best Music Videos from the TRL Era list, writing that, "Showing that they hadn’t lost the funk after all those slow-to-mid-tempo jams, the BSBs busted out this uplifting tribute to their fans, which served as the second single off 1999′s Millennium.
 Predictably, they scored another TRL chart-topper and sparked an international panty-melting situation."